Code-Institute-Submissions/theCupCakeFactory/README.md

 ![Gitpod terminal image](assets/images/gitpod_img.PNG)

 Links when used in Gitpod are not working correctly.
 I had to push the changes to github and test from there.
-Gitpod is also showing some of the back yto top links with the hashtags.
-Again this is not represntitive of the github page.
+Gitpod is also showing some of the back to top links with the hashtags.
+Again this is not representative of the github page.
+I have come across a lot of issues in Gitpod that cause the developer to use more steps to verify their code.

 #### [Back to content](#table-of-contents)